BI Leadership Capability Assessment Framework

 Highest weight

-The human foundation.
-Culture and leadership quality determine whether any operating model actually works in practice.
+Servant Leadership; the Human Factor: Culture and leadership quality determine whether any operating model actually works in practice.
 This principle assesses psychological safety, one-on-one practice, two-way feedback, career development, and the professional standing of the team with its stakeholders.

 Culture & Psychological Safety Manager Availability One-on-One & Feedback Career Development Stakeholder Standing